-The second important element in physical distribution concerns storing products for future delivery.
+The third important element in physical distribution concerns storing products for future delivery.
 Marketers of tangible products, and even digital products, may have storage concerns.
 Storage facilities, such as warehouses, play an important role in the distribution process for a number of reasons including:

-- Meet Unanticipated Demand - Holding products in storage offers a safeguard in cases of unexpected increases in demand for products.
+Holding products in storage offers a safeguard in cases of unexpected increases in demand for products.

 For digital products, additional storage facilities are not only needed to offer customers faster access to products (e.g., online content and software) but are also needed to protect against technical glitches and security threats.